ERC

 1 Introduction

 ERC is a powerful, modular, and extensible IRC client for Emacs.
-It is distributed with Emacs since version 22.1.
+It has been included in Emacs since 2006 (see History) and is also available on GNU ELPA.

 2 Getting Started